burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A **template** describes a skeleton of code for a set of related classes or related functions.

 When you instantiate a template with a given set of template arguments the compiler generates a new definition of the class or template function based on provided template arguments.
 Creating a new definition of a function, class, or member function from specified template arguments for the template class or template function is called **template instantiation**.

+> Templates are in fact pretty unique feature of C++.
+B.Stroustroup said in the past "Templates are not Generics (from C# or Java).
+Generics are primarily syntactic sugar for abstract classes.
+With generics (whether Java or C# generics), You program with precisely defined interfaces and typically pay the cost of virtual function calls and/or dynamic casts to use arguments."

 ## Template Parameters